Premier Oil sells Vietnam unit for possible $100 million price tag

 British recruitment firm PageGroup Plc reported an 11.7 percent rise in full-year profit as overseas growth more than offset a continued cooling in the UK hiring market.

-LONDON Britain's Premier Oil (PMO.L) said on Tuesday it had sold its wholly owned Vietnam South subsidiary for an immediate cash payment of $45 million (29.8 million pounds), with further gains of up to $55 million if production targets are met.
+LONDON Britain's Premier Oil (PMO.L) said on Tuesday it had sold its wholly owned Vietnam South subsidy for an immediate cash payment of $45 million (29.7 million pounds), with further gains of up to $55 million if production targets are met.

 The company, which produces oil and gas in the North Sea, Indonesia and Vietnam, said it expects to get up to $20 million following well appraisals, and $35 million if targets are met at the Ca Duc exploration prospect.